aruba/central-python-workflows/rest-api-python-scripts/README.md

 https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2

-## Aruba Central REST API Workflow Overview

-### Aruba Central REST API Full Authentication Workflow

 The full authentication and authorization workflow is as follows:

-#### Prerequisites

-User must gather the required variables for authentication:

- * Base URL
- * Client ID
- * Client Secret
- * Customer ID

-For more information about how to obtain these variables, please see 'How to create a new application' below.

-N.B.
-The user needs to have a valid username & password to Aruba Central.

 #### 1. Log in using User Credentials

 The user combines the required variables with their Aruba Central password and sends a call to the REST API login URI.
-Upon successful authentication, the API returns data required for further authorization calls.
-This is the CSRF and session information.
+Upon successful authentication, a valid session key and CSRF token is returned in the HTTP response cookies.

 #### 2. Authorization Call

-A second call is made to the URI.
-This call requests an authorization code and includes the received CSRF and session information.
+The second API call requests an authorization code and includes the received CSRF and session information.
-If successful, the server will return an authorization code.
+If successful, the server will return an authorization code which expires in 300 seconds.
+The authorization code is used in the next step to generate access token.

 #### 3. Generate the Access and Refresh Tokens

-A third call is then made, the access token request call, which includes the authorization code.
+A final API call is then made to request the access token by including the authorization code.
 If successful the access token and refresh token are the response to this call.
-The user needs to store the refresh token for future retrieval once the access token has expired.
 The user can combine the access token with their API calls for authorized access to their Aruba Central assets' configuration and data.

+The access token expires in 2 hours and upon expiry older refresh token can be used to obtain new access and refresh token.
+The user needs to store the new access and refresh token securely for future refresh and access other API endpoints in Aruba Central.

-### Aruba Central REST API Refresh Workflow
+### Refresh Token Workflow

 If the user is in possession of a refresh token, the authorization process is truncated:

-1. The user must still gather the required variables, as detailed in Step 1 of the Full Authentication Workflow.
+1. The user must still gather the required variables, as detailed in `Create a new application in Aruba Central`.
-2. The user combines the refresh token with the required variables to create a refresh API call.
+2. The user combines the refresh token with the required variables to create a HTTP request to refresh API endpoint.
-3. If successful, the API will issue a new refresh token and access token.
+3. If successful, the resfresh API will issue a new refresh token and access token.
 4. The user must manage the two tokens as detailed in the full authentication workflow.

+### Getting Started with Automation using Aruba Central API

-Please note, this project presents both of these workflows in an automated fashion.
+This project presents both of these workflows in an automated fashion.
 The user merely needs to provide the required variables and run the Python file.
 The workflow will handle the API calls as well as the read and write of token storage files.

-## Aruba Central API Getting Started Workflows in Detail

-Three workflows for authentication and authorization are shown.
+Three different approaches for authentication and authorization are shown.
 They all use Python and are functionally the same.
 However, the programming design approach for each workflow is different, offering the same process with all operations in the global namespace, then utilising Python functions and finally Python classes.
 The aim is to make the workflows accessible to those that may be unfamiliar with Python functions and classes, and illustrate how to take basic sequential programs and incorporate more advancing Python programming features.